jedisct1/wasi-crypto-preview/doc/wasi-crypto.md

 A symmetric key must be encodable and decodable from/to a raw byte string.

-Symmetric primitives have unique, well-defined representations of their input and outputs, and the WASI-crypto doesn't impose any modifications.
+Symmetric primitives have unique, well-defined representations of their input and outputs, and the `wasi-crypto` doesn't impose any modifications.

 ### Asymetric keys

 #### Secret keys

 A secret key may be representable as a fixed-size scalar.
-In that case, the WASI-crypto API requires a `raw` encoding type to be available both to import and export these keys.
+In that case, the `wasi-crypto` API requires a `raw` encoding type to be available both to import and export these keys.

 `raw` encoding is the scalar encoded as simple a bit string.
-Some primitives traditionally use big-endian encoding, while others use little-end Ian.
-WASI-crypto defines a single `raw` encoding, corresponding to the most common representation.
+Some primitives traditionally use big-endian encoding, while others use little-end Ian. `wasi-crypto` defines a single `raw` encoding, corresponding to the most common representation.
 In particular, for the curves currently required by the API:

 * Scalars and field elements must be encoded using big-endian for NIST curves